Aggravated Unlicensed Operation of a Motor Vehicle in New York

 A person is guilty of AUO in the first degree when one of the following occurs:

 If you have been charged with aggravated unlicensed operation (VTL § 511), you are facing a serious criminal charge.
 In fact, aggravated unlicensed operation in the first degree is an E Felony.
-If you are convicted of AUO in the first or second degree, in addition to a fine, you WILL go to jail or be placed on probation or both.Tell Us About Your Criminal Case Today
+If you are convicted of AUO in the first or second degree, in addition to a fine, you WILL go to jail or be placed on probation or both.Tell Our New York Traffic Crime Lawyers About Your Criminal Case Today

-Our qualified New York defense attorneys can be reached by phone at (877) 377-8666 so call today!
+Serving people in many areas of New York, our knowledgeable traffic crime lawyers can be reached by phone at (877) 377-8666 so call today!